raspy135/Qun-mk2/README.md

 ## Clock synchronization

 The synth can take external clock sources from other synthesizers.
 When the sync is enabled, sequencer BPM / start / stop is synchronized with external synthesizer or sequencer.
-The synth cannot be a master.
 Setting is available in the System menu.
 Default is OFF.
+The setting will be saved to internal flash memory.

 ### MIDI clock
+When you set sync mode to "MIDI", the synth will be clock slave mode.
 Set your DAW to send MIDI clock.
 We tested Ableton Live and Logic Pro X and KeyStep Pro.
 It has some latency so please adjust latency setting in your DAW to match the timing.

+If you set sync mode to "MOUT" or "MOUT2", then the synth will be clock master.
+It sends MIDI clock as well as play/stop MIDI messages.
+Try "MOUT2" if you feel slight delay between devices.
+MOUT2 will send extra clock signal when start playing because some devices start sequencing from the second clock  (Roland MC-101is the example).
+If you clock another Qun, use MOUT.

 ### Sync IN
 The synth can take 2PPQ, 4PPQ or 24 PPQ signals.
 Don't supply high voltage to the synth, it will break.
 The signal must be supplied to LEFT channel (tip of TRS connector).
 Using the tip as a sync signal is compatible with Teenage Engineering's Pocket Operator.
 Supply voltage needs to be more than 500mV.
 RIGHT channel (AUXR) still can be used as audio signal or CV in.